Metaphysicist0/Metaphysicist0.github.io/_pages/about.md

 ### Recent News
 * 2024 -- **I am actively pursuing PhD opportunities @ Fall 2025.
 If any distinguished professors are seeking highly motivated students who wish to make contributions through collaborative research, I would appreciate the chance to discuss potential opportunities.
 Please feel free to contact me at your earliest convenience, please!!!!**
-* 2024.3 -- Journal paper **2D-3D Coronary Artery Registration Method Based on Super-pixel Particle Swarm Optimization** has been submitted to Information Fusion.
+* 2024.03 -- Journal paper **2D-3D Coronary Artery Registration Method Based on Super-pixel Particle Swarm Optimization** has been submitted to Information Fusion (JCR Q1, IF=18.6).
-* 2024.3 -- Conference paper **2D-3D Coronary Artery Registration Method Based on Super-pixel Particle Swarm Optimization** has been submitted to IEEE International Ultrasonics Symposium (IUS), 2024.
+* 2024.03 -- Conference paper **2D-3D Coronary Artery Registration Method Based on Super-pixel Particle Swarm Optimization** has been submitted to IEEE International Ultrasonics Symposium (IUS), 2024.
+(In collaboration with King's College London)
 * 2023.12 -- **Robot Application Innovation Award** (Key technologies of endovascular interventional surgical robot, awarded to Medical Robot Research Team of Tongji University) in the 4th Annual Conference of China Robot Industry.
 * 2023.10 -- **First Prize** in “Challenge Cup” National College Students Contest of Extracurricular Academic and Scientific Work (Research Track), Leader.
 * 2023.10 -- Sharing talk on: **Application of Machine Learning in Coronary Artery Image Analysis**, CTOCC 2023.